Gabriel-Philot/docker_studies/intro_guides/first_commands_docker/first_steps.md

 ## Checking out if docker is installed

-> docker ps   |    check if there is any cointainer up
+`docker ps   |    check if there is any cointainer up`

 or
-> sudo docker ps
+`sudo docker ps`

 > [!TIP]
-> For the porpouse of making this reading easier supose that everthing could be used with `sudo` first.
+> For the porpouse of making this reading easier supose that everthing shold/could be used with `sudo` first.

 `docker -v `